A Comprehensive Review on Non-Neural Networks Collaborative Filtering Recommendation Systems

 On the other hand, Model-based recommendation systems (Section 3) have been designed to address the limitations of their memory-based counterparts.
 In this article we focused essentially on Dimensionality Reduction models.
 Several such methods have been covered: Matrix Factorization (MF), Non-negative Matrix Factorization (NMF) and Explainable Matrix Factorization (EMF).
 These models appear as the most important ones in Dimensionality Reduction, due to their ability to capture user’s preferences through latent factors.
 To complete further our analysis, our experimentation on the MovieLens benchmark dataset (Section 4) illustrates that due to its non-negativity, the NMF model offers better performance that MF.
 On the other hand, EMF offers better performance that MF and NMF due to the introduction of explainable score.
 We did our experimentation on the ML-100K benchmark dataset.
 The source code of our experimentation is available on github (Section 7).

 We have reviewed that in the EMF model, the explainable scores are included in the MF model, which leads to better results (see Table 7) compared to MF and NMF.
-However, due to the use of the additive update rules, the latent factors P and Q of the EMF model may still contain negative values that are not interpretable.
+However, due to the use of the additive update rules, the latent factors and of the EMF model may still contain negative values that are not interpretable.
 We also reviewed that applying non-negativity to the MF model, to produce the NMF model, yields higher performances of recommendations due to the probability interpretation of the latent factors.
 We have therefore formulated the following hypotheses: Since applying non-negativity to the MF model led to better results, introducing non-negativity to the EMF model will further improve the recommendation performance compare to MF, NMF and EMF.
 The resultant model will be a two-stage explainable model: (a) the probabilistic interpretation of latent factors and (b) the further explainability with explainable weights.
 Designing such a Non-negative Explainable Matrix Factorization (NEMF) is a research direction we are exploring.

 Due to space limitation, we have not included the deep learning recommendation systems in this paper.
 A thorough study of these models is the subject of our future work.